What is Supply Chain Management and what does it involve?

 Average Salary

-Logistics managers are responsible for overseeing the entire supply chain process, particularly the distribution and transport of goods.
-This role also has responsibilities in stakeholder management, budgeting, and overseeing inventory management.
+Oversees the entire supply chain process, particularly the distribution and transport of goods.
+This role is responsible for stakeholder management, budgeting and overseeing inventory management.

 Transport Manager